dikoba/he-lab/README.md

-# he-lab-exercises
+# Purpose
-this is a repository to keep track of exercises performed for Dr. He's Lab
+This repository is to keep track of work done for Dr. Bin He's Lab.